Tipping the Velvet: Television

 In 2009, UK playwright Amanda Whittington wrote a stage adaptation of Tipping the Velvet.
 It was showcased by Guildhall School of Music and Drama at The Bridewell Theatre, London, in October 2009.
 Directed by Katharine Rogers, the production featured original music hall songs and was praised for its authentic interpretation of the novel.

 Stage

 On 14 April 2015, it was announced the play would receive its world premiere the same year and would begin previews at the Lyric Hammersmith on 18 September 2015, with an official opening night on 28 September, booking for a limited period until 24 October.
 Following its premiere production the play transferred to the Royal Lyceum Theatre, Edinburgh, as part of the 50th anniversary season of the Royal Lyceum Theatre company, where it ran from 28 October to 14 November 2015.

 Tipping the Velvet has been adapted for the stage by Laura Wade and is directed by Lyndsey Turner, with choreography by Alistair David, design by Lizzie Clachan, lighting design by Jon Clark, music by Michael Bruce and sound by Nick Manning.

+Censorship

+In April 2025, the Lukashenko regime added the book to the List of printed publications containing information messages and materials, the distribution of which could harm the national interests of Belarus.